Parent Infant Education Program (PIE)

-The PIE program works with City of Alexandria infants and toddlers up to 3 years-old whose physical or mental development is slower than expected, who are diagnosed with a condition likely to result in a delay, or who have a 25% delay in one or more developmental areas.
+The PIE program provides early intervention services for City of Alexandria infants and toddlers up to 3 years-old whose physical or mental development is slower than expected, who are diagnosed with a condition likely to result in a delay, or who have a 25% delay in one or more developmental areas.
 PIE is part of the Infant Toddler Connection of Virginia.
 Services include:

 - Assessment of individual and family needs, and development of a plan to meet those need